London Drum

 Alternative routes include Barbican to Mansion House and Barbican to Blackfriars

-The journey from St Paul's to Barbican is in fare zone 1 and you’ll have to use the Central and Metropolitan tube lines, changing trains at Liverpool Street
+This journey is in zone 1 and you’ll have to use the Central and Metropolitan lines, changing trains at Liverpool Street

 1. From St. Paul’s take the Central Line